GlyRAG: Context-Aware Retrieval-Augmented Framework for Blood Glucose Forecasting: Results

 \section{Results}

-We evaluated the proposed GlyRAG framework against representative state-of-the-art blood glucose forecasting models on two benchmark datasets under multiple prediction horizons.
+We evaluated the proposed GlyRAG framework against representative state-of-the-art blood glucose forecasting models and recent time-series foundation models, including TimesFM and Chronos, on two benchmark datasets across multiple prediction horizons.
 All methods were re-implemented or evaluated following their original experimental settings, and performance was assessed using standard forecasting error metrics as well as clinically motivated measures reported in subsequent tables.